tobiasgrosser/polyhedral.info/contribute.md

 When $a \ne 0$, there are two solutions to $ax^2 + bx + c = 0$ and they are
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$

-#### Change a page

-To change the content of `software.html`, open the file `software.md` in your favorite text editor and modify the content as you like.

-#### Add a new page

-To add a new page, copy the file `index.md` to `newpage.md` and change the `title` tag at the top of the file.
-You can now reference this page by adding links to `newpage.html`.

-#### Add a new publication

-Publications are added by modifying the `Publications.bib` file.
-The publications page is automatically derived from this tex file.
-To cite a publication that is part of the `Publications.bib` file, just add `<a class="citation">QUILLERE2000</a>` to any page.
-This will create the following citation <a class="citation">QUILLERE2000</a>.

-#### Write a blog entry

-Blog entries are normal pages stored in the folder `_posts` and using the naming convention `yyyy-mm-dd-page-title.md`.
-They automatically show up in the newest post list.

 ### Test changes